 The subtypes expressed by NETs are variable and the efficiency of different SSAs in binding to each SSTR subtype also varies.
 For example the table below lists the variability of Somatostatin Receptor efficiency in different types of NET.
-Interesting to note that non-functional NETs might not have efficient SSTRs but SSAs will still try to bind to them albeit it might not work or have a lesser effect.
+This does not have any effect on the anti-tumour function.

 Table 1 – Somatostatin receptor subtypes in neuroendocrine tumours (mRNA) (See Copyright)

 |Tumour||SSTR1 (%)||SSTR2 (%)||SSTR3 (%)||SSTR4 (%)||SSTR5 (%)|

 |Non-functioning pancreatic tumour||58||88||42||48||50|

 This table above clearly shows the variability of SSTRs when binding with different types of NETs.
 It follows that manufacturers of SSAs will be using this data in the formulation of their drugs.
 If you now look at the table below, you can see how efficiently the 3 well-known SSAs inhibit NETs on each SSTR.